HassenIO/openhub/docs/dev/app_manager.md

-# Things loader
+# App Manager

-The things loader represents the part of the script that loads the appropriate thing application.
+The app manager is a script that manage the thing app.

 A thing app is a _Node.js module_ that represents the 'Thing' logic (application) to manage the corresponding physical thing (take decisions, convert values, save values,…) The thing app is identical to a node.js module, except that it is stored in the `apps/` folder: